adrianna157/cs362-coad-resources/README.md

 git clone git@github.com:osu-cascades/coad-resources.git
 ```

-This is a Rails application that uses SQLite in development and PostgreSQL in production.
+This is a Rails application that uses SQLite isn development and PostgreSQL in production.

 Install the dependencies: